This article discusses the many wonderful things to do in Solvang, the Danish Capital of the United States.

 Explore the Town by Bike

 Hotels in the area often lend bicycles to guests.
-If your hotel does not offer this service, you can rent a bike (including electric ones) or surreys at Wheel Fun Rentals.
+If your hotel does not offer this service, you can rent bikes (including electric ones) or surreys at Wheel Fun Rentals.

 Many people choose to ride around town but, on request, a route map with points of interest can be provided.
 In that way, you can explore nearby towns, wine tasting rooms, and historical structures.